Table of contents

 As you can see, product partnerships come in many different shapes and sizes – from API integrations to whole new products that could also be seen as product-based co-branding.
 But these brilliant product partnership examples all have one thing in common: they involve two brands working together to make a consumer’s experience even better.

-If you’re ready to take the plunge on a product partnership, just sign up with Breezy.
-We’ll save you time by helping you uncover hundreds of relevant partner opportunities.
+If you’re ready to take the plunge on a product partnership (or any of the other types of strategic partnerships), just book a demo for Breezy.
+Our advanced partner search engine will save you time by helping you uncover hundreds of relevant partner opportunities.
 That’s right, we’ll do the hard work while you focus on doing what you do best!